|Nutritional Guidelines (per serving)|

 Place tilapia fillets in a resealable plastic bag and pour marinade over top.
 Make sure all surfaces are coated well with the marinade.
 Seal bag and refrigerator for 30 minutes.
 Preheat grill for medium-high heat.

 Remove fish from bag and pour marinade into a saucepan.
 Bring marinade to a boil, immediately reduce heat and let simmer on low for 5 minutes.
 Remove from heat, cover and keep warm.

-If using the fish for tacos.
-Skip the last step and brush the tilapia with the cooked marinade as it cooks.
+If using the fish for tacos, brush the tilapia with the cooked marinade as it cooks.
 Remove from heat once done and flake into bite-sized pieces.